rooch-network/rooch-network.github.io/docs/01-why-rooch.md

 ### Solution

-Based on the above discussion, we found that there is a need for such a protocol:
+Based on the above discussion, we found that the market requires such a protocol:

 1. It is a layered modular scaling solution.
 2. It can connect multiple Layer1 to take full benefit of the multi-chain ecosystem and provide scaling capacity for multiple Layer1.